Common Grommet Questions

 See below for answers to some common questions about grommets.

 While there is a lot out there to choose from, certain manufacturers make stable metal grommets specially built for heavy-duty uses.
 There are several types of grommets and washers, depending on application and size demands.
-They can be used in tents and tarps, industrial covers, boat covers and other marine uses, custom awnings, shade sails, vinyl banners and flags, grommet curtains, drapery, outdoor upholstery, home decor including drapery, and more.
+They can be used in tents and tarps, industrial covers, boat covers and other marine uses, custom awnings, shade sails, vinyl banners and flags, grommet curtains, drapery, outdoor upholstery, and more.

 See below for answers to some common questions about grommets.